 Strengths of robotics at Leeds include the National Facility for Innovative Robotic Systems, as well as centres for infrastructure robotics, cognitive robotics, autonomous transport and medical robotics.

 Leeds has one of the very few centres for applied ethics in the UK (the IDEA-CETL) and it’s philosophy department with 44 faculty members is ranked 3rd in the UK by research power (latest REF).
 The Leiter Report ranks it in the top 50 world-wide.
+The School of Law is one of the leading law schools in the UK, and its research is known for its quality and impact, ranked 4th in the UK (latest REF).

 University of Vienna, Austria